-Welcome to your Delta Dental Individual and Family - Washington Family Plan
+Welcome to your Delta Dental Individual and Family - Basic Family Plan

-Thank you for choosing our Delta Dental Family - Washington Family Plan for your family.
+Thank you for choosing our Delta Dental Individual and Family - Basic Family Plan for your family.
 We hope you will take a few minutes to get familiar with this benefit booklet.
 We set it up so you will have all the information you need right at your fingertips.
 If you ever need help beyond this booklet, call us at 800-526-8323, or visit our website www.DeltaDentalWA.com.

 This is a family plan.
 This plan includes two different sets of benefits in one plan - adult benefits and pediatric (kids) benefits.
 Children through age 18 qualify for pediatric benefits.
-After your child turns 19, they will keep the kids benefits until your next renewal, when they will move to the adult benefits.
+After your child turns 19, they will move to the adult benefits.
 They can be your dependent on this plan up to age 26.